jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 | 2 | write(A: A - 10) |  | A<sub>T1</sub> = 90 |
 | 3 | | read(A) = 90 | A = 100, A<sub>T1</sub> = 90|

-In this case the T2 has read the value that T1 has updated before T1 has committed, so in this case the transaction T2 has read changes that were never applied to the database.
+In this anomaly transaction T2 has read the value that T1 has updated before T1 has committed, so the transaction T2 has read changes that were never applied to the database.
 The issue with reading uncommitted changes is that transaction that made them could abort, or it might not even be the final changes that the transaction has made.
-Dirty reads are allowed in Read Uncommitted level according to the SQL standard.
+Dirty reads are allowed in Read Uncommitted level.

 Definition: **Dirty read** anomaly happens when one transaction reads the uncommitted changes of another transaction.